 The sector comprises government controlled entities mainly engaged in financial activities, such as providing banking and insurance services.
-The most significant PFC agencies in Western Australia are the Western Australian Treasury Corporation, the Insurance Commission of Western Australia and Keystart.
+They are able to incur financial liabilities on their own account (e.g. taking deposits, issuing securities or providing insurance services).
+The most significant public financial corporations agencies in Western Australia are the Western Australian Treasury Corporation, the Insurance Commission of Western Australia and Keystart.

-Public non-financial corporations sector
+Public non-financial corporations (PNC) sector

-The PNC sector comprises those non-financial public sector agencies engaged mainly in the production of goods and services for sale in the market and whose objective is to recover at least a significant proportion of operating costs through charges for their goods and services.
+The PNC sector comprises those non-financial public sector agencies engaged mainly in the production of goods and services for sale in the market, with an objective to recover at least a significant proportion of operating costs through charges for their goods and services.
 This includes ports, electricity and water utilities, the Public Transport Authority, Gold Corporation, etc.